seedstack/website/content/getting-started/tutorial/persistence.md

 ---

-We are going to add MongoDB persistence to our domain model by using the [SeedStack MongoDB add-on](http://seedstack.org/addons/mongodb) with the Morphia object-document mapping.
-Add the following Maven dependency to the `pom.xml` file:
+We are going to add MongoDB persistence to our domain model by using the [SeedStack MongoDB add-on](http://seedstack.org/addons/mongodb) with the Morphia object-document mapping.<!--more--> Add the following Maven dependency to the `pom.xml` file:

     <dependency>
         <groupId>org.seedstack.addons.mongodb</groupId>